 In this white paper, we cover:

-- a global overview of the design of Hive;
+- A global overview of the design of Hive

-- the integration within the existing S3 product;
+- The integration within the existing S3 product

-- the benchmarks and evaluation of the database;
+- Benchmarks and evaluations of the database

 Scaleway is a European cloud provider that runs a large number of cloud-oriented products.
 One of these products is Scaleway Object Storage, a storage API based on Amazon’s S3.
-There are strict operational requirements on Scaleway’s production in terms of reliability, performance, and efficiency, and to support continuous growth, any platform needs to be highly scalable.
+There are strict operational requirements for Scaleway’s production in terms of reliability, performance, and efficiency, and to support continuous growth, any platform needs to be highly scalable.
 Reliability is one of the essential requirements because even the slightest outage has significant financial and trust consequences.